Mupa1/tasty-recipes/README.md

 # Tasty

-A catalogue of recipes - A Single Page Application which fetches data from [Spoonacular API](https://spoonacular.com/food-api) and stores it in the Redux store, then displays it on the website.
+A catalogue of recipes - A Single Page Application that fetches data from [Spoonacular API](https://spoonacular.com/food-api) and stores it in the Redux store, then displays it on the website.
 The website has two pages using a unique route.
-The first page shows a list on Recipes and the second page shows information about a specific recipe.
+The first page shows a list of Recipes and the second page shows information about a specific recipe.

 ![chrome-capture](https://user-images.githubusercontent.com/44979953/103484854-2ac65f00-4df2-11eb-87f5-ab44aa9c00b9.gif)